ShunSakurai/password_generator/README.md

 This program is coded in Python with tkinter and is distributed in .exe format through [PyInstaller](http://www.pyinstaller.org/) and [Verpatch](https://www.codeproject.com/Articles/37133/Simple-Version-Resource-Tool-for-Windows), and in Mac .app format through [py2app](https://pythonhosted.org/py2app/).

 ## Installation
 It is currently available for Windows and Mac at [Releases](https://github.com/ShunSakurai/password_generator/releases).
 An iOS version is also available as a [Pythonista](http://omz-software.com/pythonista/) code.
-You can run it by using the URL scheme pythonista://password_iphone.py or add it to the home screen using [Pythonista Shortcut](http://omz-software.com/pythonista/shortcut/).
-Update: the server doesn't seem to be working lately.
-Please see the instruction in the **iOS** section below.
+You can run it by using the URL scheme pythonista://password_iphone.py or add it to the home screen.

 If you have the Python environment installed, you can run the source code with `python(3) password_generator.py` or `import password_generator` on any OS.